Risks of Hedge Funds to Retail Investors

 The White Law Group expects to see a rise in retail brokerage claims involving hedge funds.
 The firm’s managing partner, Daxton White, stated that “anytime you have high commission products, like hedge funds, offered by brokerage firms, you have an opportunity for an unscrupulous financial advisor to sell the product unsuitably to maximize his/her own commissions.”

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Boca Raton, Florida.
-For more information on The White Law Group, visit http://www.whitesecuritieslaw.com.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
+For more information on The White Law Group, visit https://www.whitesecuritieslaw.com.